Olivierah/Olivierah/README.md

 ## About:

 - 📚 I like to studies new tecnologies
+- 📚 Graduated in Information Systems.
-- 🌱 Information Systems Student
+- 🌱 Postgraduate Degree Software Engineering Student
 - ❤️ interests:  C#, .Net Core, Cloud, and all that's good.
 - 🎮 I love play video games